jimm/patchmaster/site/tips-and-tricks.md

 ---
 layout: page
 title: Tips and Tricks
-permalink: /tips-and-tricks/
 ---

-# Tips and Tricks

-> An invasion of armies can be resisted, but not an idea whose time has come.\\
+> An invasion of armies can be resisted, but not an idea whose time has come.
-> \\
+>
 > -- Victor Hugo

 This section contains some ideas that will hopefully spur you to even more